JustinaPetr/rasa-advanced-workshop-actions/README.md

 # Rasa Advanced Workshop: Custom Actions

 This repository contains the sampleproject for the Rasa Advanced Workshop on custom actions.
-It's a very hands-on workshop so to take the most out of it, we recommend following the instructions presetned in the workshop videos..
+It's a very hands-on workshop so to take the most out of it, we recommend following the instructions presetned in the workshop videos.

 You can find a worked-out example in the branch called "completed-project".